How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 | Total Estimated Time | **12-24 months |

-These estimates are speculative since no actual applications were processed.
+Actual processing times may vary.
 The EB-5 program, for comparison, currently has processing times of 18-36 months for initial petitions alone.

-Cost Breakdown: Beyond the $5 Million Investment
+Cost Breakdown: Beyond the Gold Card Gift

 Filing and Processing Fees